 Image 3

 The self-built homes in Sham Shui Po vary from being built on a temporary basis to being quite permanent.
-Roughly, the type of users of these spaces in Sham Shui Po can be divided in three groups.
+Roughly, the type of people using these spaces in Sham Shui Po can be divided in three groups.

-The first group are the very temporary users.
-These are – among others – people without homes with a nomadic lifestyle, workers in the building industry, market sales (wo)men and elderly gathering for a chat.
-Builders in the building industry use the living spaces as day offices and most often only during the period that a specific construction site that they are engaged in, is ongoing.
+The first group is the very temporary users.
+These are – among others – people without homes with a nomadic lifestyle, workers in the building industry, market sales (wo)men and the elderly gathering for a chat.
+Builders in the building industry use the living spaces as day offices and most often only during the period that a specific construction site is ongoing.
 However, as the plants outside of their office structures suggest, some have made homes out of the offices (see Image 4).
 Elderly use the communal spaces created by the people without homes or create new ones (e.g. by a sheet of newspaper or a mobile stool) to gather and chat.
 Similarly, market sales(wo)men create temporary market spaces with a newspaper as a marker of a space, but also via cars and carts, used both as storage and as demonstration spaces.

-The second group are semi-temporary users.
+The second group is semi-temporary users.
 These are mainly local inhabitants of Sham Shui Po who rent subdivided flats during winter and come back to or rebuild their street homes in the summer, since the flats are too hot and too small to live in.

-The third group are the permanent users.
+The third group is the permanent users.
 This group mainly consists of people without homes, with no Hong Kong residency.
 They are the most sedentary and thus build the most permanent spaces, since they have little opportunities to receive alternative shelter and support from the government.
 Therefore, these immigrant communities are generally the strongest in self-organising their communal spaces and roles.
 They make more intensive use of the water, electricity and sanitary services that are available under the crossing, since they appropriate the space in a more elaborate way than the more temporary users, in all its functions.
 Their houses are also the most developed.

 We saw different types of street homes: